ashleyborum/Decimal-to-Binary/README.md

 # Decimal to Binary Mantissa
 Decimal to Binary Mantissa is a conversion tool for numerical approximation problems, designed for demonstrating computational methods.
-It deals with the inference aspect of machine learning, taking models after training and managing their lifetimes.
+The program receives a real number in decimal (base 10) and converts it into binary (base 2).

 > The best way to crack a complex problem is to break it down into component parts, learn each of the parts and learn how the parts go together. -Graham, R. L.